KolorCompany/KolorEyesIframeAPI/README.md

 API methods
 -----------

-To know how to start with the API, you should take a look to our first example.
+To know how to start with the API, you should take a look at our first example.

-Assuming you have instanciated the Kolor Eyes Iframe API under *api* var name, there is a list of available methods and theire signatures.
+Assuming you have instantiated the Kolor Eyes Iframe API under *api* var name, there is a list of available methods and their signatures.

 **isConnected**